amokan/wormwood/README.md

 ## Building

-I'm building on OSX Yosemite with the `arm-none-eabi` toolchain setup.
+I'm building on OSX El Capitan (10.11.2) with the `arm-none-eabi-gcc` toolchain setup.
 You will likely be able to build with other ARM tooling so please adjust the makefile as needed for your system.